 Telluride Fire Festival is a nonprofit 501 (C) (3) organization.
 The Festival relies on financial grants, the kindness of friends, sponsors, and donors to help make this exciting event a success.
 There are many ways to make a tax-deductible contribution, from direct financial support to providing goods and services.

 Important Participant Info. for Advance Planning

 During the day, the public will be able to partake in a variety of educational workshops to learn of the different crafts of fire artistry firsthand from the artists.
-In addition, during the two weekends preceding the event, and during the January 19-21 Festival.
-Stay tuned for more details in the coming months.
+In addition, during the two weekends preceding the event, and during the December 2018 Festival.
+Stay tuned for more details.